Murder of Mattia Ahmet Minguzzi

-The murder of Mattia Ahmet Minguzzi refers to the fatal assault on a 14-year-old boy in Kadıköy, a district on the Anatolian side of Istanbul, Turkey.
-The incident, which occurred on 24 January 2025, has received international press coverage and has sparked an intense public discussion over youth violence in the country.
+On 24 January 2025, Mattia Ahmet Minguzzi, a 14-year old Turkish Italian boy, was killed by a 15-year-old Burkay Budak in Kadıköy, a district on the Anatolian side of Istanbul, Turkey.
+The incident has received international press coverage and has sparked an intense public discussion over youth violence in the country.

 Background

 Mattia Ahmet Minguzzi was born in Istanbul on 23 April 2010, the son of Italian chef Andrea Minguzzi, originally from Misano Adriatico, who worked for the French consulate in Istanbul, and Turkish cellist Yasemin Akincilar Minguzzi.

 Incident

-On 24 January, Mattia was admitted to an intensive care unit after being attacked in a bustling street market in Kadıköy.
+On 24 January, Mattia was admitted to an intensive care unit after being attacked by youths in a bustling street market in Kadıköy.
 According to media reports, the event took place in two stages: